 Planning and preparing

 The process of choosing a school for your child can seem daunting, but starting your preparation and planning early can help you to make a well informed choice.

 Remember that all parents need to make an application – even if your child’s current primary or nursery school is linked to the school you want them to go to next, you won’t be considered for a place unless you apply.
 Making an early start will mean that you’ll be less likely to miss key deadlines.

 Start by looking online for schools in your area.
 Go to the school finder online, and then type in your postcode to find all the schools near your home.
 You can also contact your local authority in the UK and ask for a list of schools in your area.

-Find schools, childcare services and Sure Start Children’s Centres in the UK
+Find schools, childcare services and Sure Start Children’s Centers in the UK

 The schools, childcare and nurseries finder can be used to: